khulnasoft-lab/khulnasoft-ui/FAQ.md

 ## Why did we decide to go for Rollup instead of Webpack?

-While Webpack and Rollup have similar purposes, Webpack tends to work best when building applications, while rollup works better for building libraries.
+While Webpack and Rollup have similar purposes, Webpack tends to work best when building applications, while Rollup works better for building libraries.

 For context, Sean Larkin (maintainer of Webpack) mentioned this on this [twitter thread](https://twitter.com/TheLarkInn/status/849792234002063360).